darthsebulba04/homeassistant/INSTALL.md

 One at a time, put each sensor in pair mode according to the devices instructions.
 If you look at the full log, you will be able to see what is going on.

-If you don't see anything and you know **for sure** you're putting the device in pair mode correctly, it's probable the sensor isn't supported.
+If you don't see anything and you know **for sure** you're putting the device in pair mode correctly, it's probable the sensor isn't supported or it implements its own variation of Zigbee.
+The latter is apparently common.

 Adding support for a new device is outside the scope of this document.
 The [zigpy official site] is a good starting point if you want to go down that rabbit hole.